byu-cpe/ComputingBootCamp/website/_selfpaced/03_How_to_create_Automated_Pass-off_Tests.md

     ...
 ```

-All of these options are techincally optional, but you need to have at least one of them for a step that actually does something (and for the workflow to properly compile).
-For all of the options you can define on a step, see the following documentation: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idsteps.
+All of these lines are technically optional, but you need to have at least one of them for a step to actually do something (and for the workflow to properly compile).
+For all of the options you can use in a step, see the following documentation: [GitHub Docs - jobs.<job_id>.steps](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idsteps).

 `name:` defines the name of the step to use on GitHub.

-`id:` gives the step an id value, by which other steps can refer to this step, and recieve it's output.
+`id:` gives the step an id value, by which other steps can refer to this step and recieve its output.

-`uses:` tells the step to run a pre-built action, that can make our lives alot easier.
-For example `uses: actions/setup-node@v2.1.5` will automatically install Node.js onto the
+`uses:` tells the step to run a pre-built action, which is basically code that someone else has already built to accomplish a certain task.
+This can make our lives alot easier.
+For example `uses: actions/setup-node@v2.1.5` will automatically install Node.js onto the machine.
-machine.

-`run:` tells the step to run the following Bash script commands.
+`run:` tells the step to run the following bash script commands.

-You can have as many steps as you want in a job, and they can all work together to pull off basically anything you want.
-I'll now explain the specific steps that I have in
-the Trigger PR Test Runs workflow:
+You can have as many steps as you want in a job.
+I'll now explain the specific steps that I have in the Trigger PR Test Runs workflow:

 ```
 - name: Checkout Repository